 So How Much Tea Tree Oil Should I Use?

 One study, published in the Journal of Antimicrobial Chemotherapy [(2003) 51 (5): 1223-1229], addresses this issue quite well.
 The experiment conducted by the study was done on female rats that were inoculated with fluconazole and itraconazole resistant Candida albicans; and, fluconazole susceptible Candida albicans.
 The study found that a solution comprised of 5% tea tree oil would effectively kill all of the tested Candida albicans strains in about two weeks.
-So, you may wish to try using 10% tea tree oil in your topical vaginal treatment to start out with; then, increase the amount of essential oil if you don’t react negatively to it.
-And you may have to repeat the application of tea tree oil.
+So, you may wish to try using 1% tea tree oil in your topical vaginal treatment to start out with; then, increase the amount of essential oil if you don’t react negatively to it.
+But do not exceed a 1% concentration if you are planning on using it intravaginally or orally.
+You may have to repeat the application of tea tree oil on a daily basis to start clearing up a fungal infection.
 Again, this rate of healing could be expedited by the addition of other essential oils, or by using honey as a carrier for the essential oil.